syncfusion-content/blazor-docs/blazor/file-manager/file-system-provider.md

 ```

 After cloning, just open the project in Visual Studio and restore the NuGet packages.
-To establish the SQL server connection with the database file (for eg: FileManager.mdf), we need to specify the connection string in the web config file as shown below.
+To establish the SQL server connection with the database file (for eg: FileManager.mdf), you need to specify the connection string in the web config file as shown below.

 ```json